garrandall/popular-music-data/tracks/slow-motion-trey-songz.md

 ---
 I know you got all dressed up for the club
 Waiting on a nigga come pick you up
-Baby, ooh, when I saw ya walking out the door
+Baby, oh when I saw ya walking out the door
-Ooh, I just knew ya needed something more
+Oh I just knew ya needed something more
 Now whip it straight back to the crib, ay
-Finna give you something that you won't forget, no Baby, ooh, I just wanna get you out them clothes
+Finna give you something that you won't forget, no Baby, oh I just wanna get you out them clothes
-Ooh, I just wanna see you dance in
+Oh I just wanna see you dance in

 Slow motion